PierreLorenzi/HyperCardPreview/StackFormat.md

 It is possible to decrypt an encrypted Stack Block without the password.
 We describe roughly how to do it.

-The first encrypted 32-bit integer of the Stack Block, at offset 0x18, is a big weakness because it contains the size of the Stack Block, that we know anyway because it is given in the header.
+The first encrypted 32-bit integer of the Stack Block, at offset 0x18, is a big weakness because it contains the size of the Stack Block, which we know anyway because it is given in the header.
 So by XORing the size of the Stack Block with that integer, we get `h`, the value used to XOR the integer.

 According to the function `decryptStackBlock`, the value `h` is equal to `x XOR (hashNumber(x) >> 16)`, `x` being an unknown 32-bit integer.
 But, as we see, the first 16 bits of `h` are the same first 16 bits of `x`, so we already know half of `x`.
 For the remaining 16 bits, we just have to check them all: for every possible value of `x`, we compute `x XOR (hashNumber(x) >> 16)` and check if it is equal to `h`.